London, United Kingdom

 According to Fast Company, the magazine drew nearly 2,000 submissions across 17 categories from around the world.
 Its reporters and editor created lists of honorable mentions and finalists which were then presented to a 31-person panel of judges with diverse backgrounds in technology, business, sustainability, transportation and other areas of expertise.

 Back in November of 2018, Fast Company interviewed CEO Nik Karalis on the impact of parking on Los Angeles and explored how it can be repurposed in a more conducive way.
 As noted in the article, with more young people choosing to live in urban areas and forgoing car ownership in favor of car-sharing services—which keep the flow of traffic moving rather than idle in a parking spot—this has opened up an opportunity to explore how cities previously shaped by vehicle ownership will adapt.
 Because Los Angeles has over 100 square miles of surface parking, which is almost one-quarter of the city’s total size, it is an opportune location to study this trend.

 MORE LA first initiated this discourse at LA CoMotion, a mobility conference in the city’s Arts District that took place from November 15-17, 2019, with an interactive exhibit and a workshop with leading experts in transportation and architecture at the adjacent Los Angeles Cleantech Incubator.
 During both events, Woods Bagot invited conference guests and workshop attendees to reconsider three local typologies in Inglewood, Downtown Los Angeles and East Los Angeles, which focused on lessening or adding green space, housing and parking.

-See SUPERSPACE’s interactive tool here.
+See how the SUPERSPACE’s interactive tool worked here.